holosoe/id-server/README.md

 #### Set environment variables

-All environment variables are already correctly set in the .env.example file for local development.
+Go through .env.docker.dev and update the environment variables.
+Some environment variables are already correctly set in the .env.example file for local development.

-You must change the following variables.

-        VOUCHED_PUBLIC_KEY
-        VOUCHED_PRIVATE_KEY
-        VOUCHED_SANDBOX_PUBLIC_KEY
-        VOUCHED_SANDBOX_PRIVATE_KEY

 ### 4. Database setup

+This server uses MongoDB.
+You can run MongoDB in various ways, as long as you are able to access it using a connection string.
+Once you set up the database, set the `MONGO_DB_CONNECTION_STR` environment variable.

-Run the MongoDB Docker container.
+You can run the MongoDB Docker container.

         docker run -d --network host --name id-server-mongo -e MONGO_INITDB_ROOT_USERNAME=admin -e MONGO_INITDB_ROOT_PASSWORD=password mongo